siddhi-io/www/en/docs/docs/query-guide.md

 ###Function

-Function are pre-configured operations that can consumes zero, or more parameters and always produce a single value as result.
+Functions are pre-configured operations that can consumes zero, or more parameters and always produce a single value as result.
 It can be used anywhere an attribute can be used.

 **Purpose**

-Functions encapsulate pre-configured reusable execution logic allowing users to execute the logic anywhere just by calling the function.
+It encapsulate pre-configured reusable execution logic allowing users to execute the logic anywhere just by calling the function.
 This also make writing SiddhiApps simple and easy to understand.

 **Syntax**